mmrahman21/interpreting-brain-dynamics/README.md

 - *run_random_rar.py*: is used to build **SML** models using random (5% - 30%)feature selection and **SVM** models.

-- *saliency_interp_n_vis.ipynb* is used to visualize saliency maps, to further analysis of group-level behavior (Functional Network Connectivity, Events' Timing Characteristics etc.).
+- *saliency_interp_n_vis.ipynb* is used to visualize saliency maps, to analyze group-level behavior (Functional Network Connectivity,Timing Characteristics etc.).

 ### How to Run: